wuboy0307/go-gpdb/test/README.md

 # Setup

-+ Ensure that you have the GOPATH variable set so that vagrant can mount the local drive to the VM that is provisioned by vagrant
++ Ensure that you have the GOPATH variable set on your local machine so that vagrant can mount the local drive to the VM that is provisioned by vagrant
     ```
     # All Vagrant configuration is done below.
     Vagrant.configure("2") do |config|